shautvast/crudlang/README.md

 - a very simple api that listens to GET /api/customers{:id} and returns a customer from the database

 ## Design
-* heavily inspired by Crafting Interpreters
+* heavily inspired by Crafting Interpreters.
-* language influences from rust and python
 * compiler first creates an AST and then compiles to bytecode (no file format yet)
 * uses a stack-based virtual machine

-## Current status:
+## Current status: infancy
 * compiler and runtime are still limited but working
 * supports:
   * basic types: